GNOME/librsvg/tests/README.md

   until someone fixes it, or try to [fix the bug yourself][pull-requests]!

 * Any other situation of course deserves attention.
-Feel free to [ask the maintainers][mail] about it; even if you figure out the problem yourself, a failed test almost always indicates a problem that is not just on your end.
+Feel free to [ask the maintainers][maintainer] about it; even if you figure out the problem yourself, a failed test almost always indicates a problem that is not just on your end.